50 Interesting & Fun Facts About Kentucky State to Discover

 Kentucky may not have been one of the original 13 colonies, but it was still one of the first states in the Union.
 On June 1, 1792, Kentucky became the 15th state to become part of the new country.

 Initially, Kentucky was considered a Virginia territory.
-Gaining admission into the USA not only gave the state a say in governmental affairs, it also granted Kentucky independence.
+Gaining admission into the USA gave the state a say in governmental affairs and granted Kentucky independence.

-People have lived in Kentucky for 14 thousand years
+People have lived in Kentucky for 14,000 years

-Kentuckians are proud of their state, but the history of the current Kentucky population is quite short.
-According to historians, the first people to call modern-day Kentucky likely found their way to the area 14 thousand years ago.
+Kentuckians are proud of their state, but the history of the current Kentucky population is relatively short.
+Historians say the first people to live on the land, modern-day Kentucky, likely arrived 14,000 years ago.

-At that time, people were largely nomadic and followed animals to support their hunter/gatherer lifestyles.
+People were largely nomadic then and followed animals to support their hunter/gatherer lifestyles.
 However, it's likely that some of these people stayed around the Kentucky area and eventually evolved into Native American tribes.

 Random Facts About Kentucky